grame-cncm/faust/README.md

 ### `faust2` (Faust2)

 `faust2` is the home of Faust2.
 As mentioned previously, most of the differences between Faust0 and Faust2 lie in the Faust compiler.
-Unlike Faust0, Faust2 can generate code in different languages: C, C++, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and to `lib-llvm`, Faust2 is "embeddable" in any C++ program through a library called `libfaust`.
+Unlike Faust0, Faust2 can generate code in different languages: C, C++, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust2 is "embeddable" in any C++ program through a library called `libfaust`.
 Compiling Faust2 is slightly more complex than Faust0 since it relies on LLVM and OpenSSL.
 Finally, Faust2 is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc.

 More experimental branches are also available but are not documented here.